SergioOyaga/OnlineGamesExamples/src/main/java/org/soyaga/examples/AllOut/README.md

 ## Results
 For the GA, the set of parameters used are in the AllOutGA file.

-MM parameters ar in AllOutMathModel.
+MM parameters are in AllOutMathModel.

 The output looks like:
 `````